 This control shall include, on the one hand, the existence of human and technical resources, and clear procedures for reporting and alerting and, on the other hand, the existence of an inspection by the delegating company/outsourcer on the delegated company/provider.

 3.2.8.3.
-Specific conditions for delegating portfolio management
+Specific conditions for delegating portfolio management a) Specific conditions for delegating the financial management of collective investments

 Portfolio management includes both financial management and risk management